aafulei/cppp5e/06-functions/README.md

 ### Exercise 6.45

-> Review the programs you've written for the earlier exercises and decide whether they should be defined as inline.
+> Review the programs you've written for the earlier exercises and decide whether they should be defined as `inline`.
 If so, do so.
-If not, explain why they should not be inline.
+If not, explain why they should not be `inline`.

 **Answer:**

+I would put the definitions of some short helper functions, e.g. the `isShorter()` function above, in headers and mark them `inline`.

 ### Exercise 6.46

-> Would it be possible to define isShorter as a `constexpr`?
+> Would it be possible to define `isShorter` as a `constexpr`?
 If so, do so.
 If not, explain why not.

 **Answer:**